Discover more from Football Archaeology

 After a short stint in private practice, Ford enlisted in the Navy following Pearl Harbor, serving in the Pacific.
 He was elected to Congress in 1949, rose to House Minority Leader in 1965, and became Vice President following Spiro Agnew's resignation in 1973 and President when Richard Nixon resigned in 1974.

-A number of other U.S. Presidents played football in high school or college while some showed no inclination to play the game.
-The list below summarizes the playing, coaching and other football connections for all U.S. Presidents since Teddy Roosevelt.
+A number of other U.S. Presidents played football in high school or college, while some showed no inclination to play the game.
+The list below summarizes all U.S. Presidents' playing, coaching, and other football connections since Teddy Roosevelt.

 Theodore Roosevelt Jr.: Did not play football.
 Intramural rowing and boxing at Harvard.
 His 1905 demand to make football safer led to dramatic changes in football rules, including the addition of the forward pass